Pursuing a Career in Communications? Evaluate Your Social Media Feeds

 This rule is short and simple.
 Don’t vaguely post your bad thoughts about other people while omitting their names, and consider not posting bad thoughts about anyone at all.
 You never know if you’re going to hurt someone’s feelings or if you might be eliminating an opportunity to network in the future.
 Professionals who pay attention to others in their field won’t want to take the risk of networking with you if they fear you’re a busy body on the web.
 I’ve said no to coffee with other professionals over subtweeting because I didn’t think it was worth the risk of ending up in their feed, and you don’t want that to happen to you.

 A picture’s worth a thousand words, and so is your avatar.

 There’s a balance between being professional and having a personal life.
 You shouldn’t feel like every profile photo has to be you’re LinkedIn headshot, but you also shouldn’t post a profile picture with anything that could be deemed controversial.
 Think about your profile picture or avatar within the context of your personal story, and what that tells the world.
 You could be in a blouse and slacks while at a cocktail bar, hiking with messy hair and an unwashed face, swimming in the lake, or maybe you’re kissing your significant other on the cheek.
 All of these tell the outside world something about how you live your life, and none of them are bad.
 In your profile picture you should look warm, welcoming and as though your interests matter to you.
 Having clean social media doesn’t mean that you can’t have or project a personal life with your own interests, and an avatar is a perfect place to start.

-(Originally published on the HireDePaul blog)
+(Originally published on the HireDePaul blog (External Link))